-It’s once they’ve lost their morning excitement that’s tough.
-After that thrill of making breakfast is gone, the kids start bickering, the dishes are still in the sink , and I’m left wishing the magic had lasted just a little bit longer.
+But after that thrill of making breakfast is gone, the kids start bickering, the dishes are still in the sink , and we’re left wishing the magic had lasted just a little bit longer.

 So, I’m making a request: Let’s make Mother’s Day fun.
 All day long!